Triumph the Insult Comic Dog

 Triumph the Insult Comic Dog is a puppet character created, puppeteered, and voiced by actor/comedian/director Robert Smigel.
 As his name indicates, Triumph's comedic style is almost exclusively insult comedy.
-A Rottweiler & Montenegrin Mountain Hound, Triumph often is seen with a cigar in his mouth, which usually falls out of it when he starts talking.
+A Rottweiler & Montenegrin Mountain Hound, Triumph often is seen with a cigar in his mouth, which usually falls out when he starts talking.
 He first appeared in 1997 on NBC's Late Night with Conan O'Brien, and also appeared on The Tonight Show with Conan O'Brien from time to time, as well as the short-lived TV Funhouse, TBS's Conan, Adult Swim's The Jack and Triumph Show, The Late Show with Stephen Colbert, The Daily Show, and Hollywood Squares.
 Smigel and Triumph have been ejected from several events for Triumph's antics, including the Westminster Kennel Club Dog Show, the Honolulu line for auditions for American Idol, and the 2004 Democratic National Convention (while shooting an aborted movie project).